mrsuman2002/A_modular_Plugin-CodeChat/index.rst

 The CodeChat System
 ===================
-The CodeChat system integrates the capabilities of the `CodeChat renderer <https://codechat.readthedocs.io/>`_ into popular text editors [#]_.
+The CodeChat System integrates the capabilities of the `CodeChat renderer <https://codechat.readthedocs.io/>`_ into popular text editors [#]_.
 To support multiple editors, this program offloads most of the processing to the CodeChat server and display to the CodeChat client, making the editor plugin/extension code shorter and easier to port.
 The basic architecture:

 .. digraph:: architecture